rbontekoe/rbontekoe.github.io/docs/src/employees.md

 #### Website AppliGate
 - He built the AppliGate website using IBM Lotus Domino and Javascript,
 - made in line with this all internal business applications needed to function as a Lotus Authorized Education Centre in the Netherlands.
-We used IBM Lotus Notes & - Domino and LotusScript to accomplish it,
+He used `IBM Lotus Notes & Domino` and `LotusScript` to accomplish it,
 - redesigned the AppliGate website in 2013 using the Restlet framework, Java, GAE, and Bigtable (JDO), and
 - developed the Event Scheduler for scheduling training courses, using the Restlet framework, Java, and Bigtable